 - Vulnerability (Security domain).

 - Blocker: Priority 1.
 Bug with a high probability to impact the behavior of the application in production.

 - Critical: Priority 2.
-Either a bug with a low probability to impact the behavior of the application in production or an issue which represents a security flaw.
+Either a bug with a low probability to impact the behavior of the application in production or an issue that represents a security flaw.

 - Major: Priority 3.
-Quality flaw which can highly impact the developer productivity.
+The quality flaw which can highly impact the developer's productivity.

 - Minor: Priority 4.
-Quality flaw which can slightly impact the developer productivity.
+The quality flaw which can slightly impact the developer's productivity.